OOCAZ/classification-banner/README.md

 ### I Take big inspiration and a lot of the base code from @mobdata

 Go check out their stuff: https://github.com/mobdata# classification-banner

-A simple React component to put a classification banner at the top and bottom of an app.

 ## License